markkachai/Heart-Disease-Data-Mining-Project/README.md

 4. Creating dummy variables.
 5. Standardizing the data.

-### Machine Learning Methods
+### Clustering Analysis
 ---
-#### Clustering Analysis

 This section of the analysis explores the application of clustering techniques to the heart disease dataset to identify potential groupings within the data.
 Two primary methods were employed: K-means clustering and Hierarchical Agglomerative Clustering (HAC).

 **1. K-Means Clustering**

-- Libraries: The `stats` and `factoextra` libraries were loaded. `factoextra` was used to help visualize and determine the optimal number of clusters.
+* **Libraries:** The `stats` and `factoextra` libraries were loaded. `factoextra` was used to help visualize and determine the optimal number of clusters.
-- Preprocessing: The preprocessed predictor variables were used as input for the K-means algorithm.
+* **Preprocessing:** The preprocessed predictor variables were used as input for the K-means algorithm.
+* **Optimal K Determination:**
-- Optimal K Determination: The optimal number of clusters (K) was determined using two methods: The "elbow" method, visualized with `fviz_nbclust` using the "wss" (within-cluster sum of squares) method, suggested K=2 as the point where the rate of decrease in WSS diminishes.
-The silhouette method, also visualized with `fviz_nbclust`, indicated that K=2 had a very similar average silhouette width to K=3, and given the result of the elbow method, K=2 was chosen.
-Choosing a smaller K was done to create more distinct groupings.
+    * The optimal number of clusters (K) was determined using two methods:
+        * The "elbow" method, visualized with `fviz_nbclust` using the "wss" (within-cluster sum of squares) method, suggested K=2 as the point where the rate of decrease in WSS diminishes.
+        * The silhouette method, also visualized with `fviz_nbclust`, indicated that K=2 had a very similar average silhouette width to K=3, and given the result of the elbow method, K=2 was chosen.
+    * Choosing a smaller K was done to create more distinct groupings.
-- Clustering: The K-means algorithm (`kmeans`) was applied with K=2 and multiple restarts (`nstart = 25`) to ensure a robust solution.
+* **Clustering:** The K-means algorithm (`kmeans`) was applied with K=2 and multiple restarts (`nstart = 25`) to ensure a robust solution.
+* **Visualization:**
-- Visualization: The resulting clusters were visualized using `fviz_cluster`.
-Principal Component Analysis (PCA) was performed using `prcomp` to reduce the dimensionality of the predictor variables for visualization.
-The data was then projected onto the first two principal components (PC1 and PC2), and plotted using `ggplot2` to visualize clusters, colored by both the original "disease" labels and the assigned cluster labels.
+    * The resulting clusters were visualized using `fviz_cluster`.
+    * Principal Component Analysis (PCA) was performed using `prcomp` to reduce the dimensionality of the predictor variables for visualization.
+    * The data was then projected onto the first two principal components (PC1 and PC2), and plotted using `ggplot2` to visualize clusters, colored by both the original "disease" labels and the assigned cluster labels.
 This visualization aided in comparing the clustering results with the actual disease status.
-- Observation: The visualization showed a reasonable separation between clusters and some alignment with the actual disease status.
+* **Observation:** The visualization showed a reasonable separation between clusters, and some alignment with the actual disease status.

 **2. Hierarchical Agglomerative Clustering (HAC)**

-- Library: The `cluster` library was loaded to use the `daisy` function.
+* **Library:** The `cluster` library was loaded to use the `daisy` function.
-- Distance Matrix Calculation: The `daisy` function was used to calculate the Gower distance matrix, which is suitable for handling mixed data types (both categorical and numerical variables) present in the `heart_data`.
+* **Distance Matrix Calculation:** The `daisy` function was used to calculate the Gower distance matrix, which is suitable for handling mixed data types (both categorical and numerical variables) present in the `heart_data`.
-- Clustering: Hierarchical clustering was performed using `hclust` with the "average" linkage method.
+* **Clustering:** Hierarchical clustering was performed using `hclust` with the "average" linkage method.
-- Dendrogram Visualization: The resulting dendrogram was plotted to visualize the hierarchical clustering structure.
+* **Dendrogram Visualization:** The resulting dendrogram was plotted to visualize the hierarchical clustering structure.
+* **Optimal K Determination:**
-- Optimal K Determination: Like K-means, the optimal number of clusters for HAC was determined using the elbow and silhouette methods, implemented with `fviz_nbclust` and the `hcut` function.
+    * Similar to K-means, the optimal number of clusters for HAC was determined using the elbow and silhouette methods, implemented with `fviz_nbclust` and the `hcut` function.
 Both methods suggested K=2.
-- Cluster Assignment: Clusters were assigned by cutting the dendrogram at K=2 using `cutree`.
+* **Cluster Assignment:** Clusters were assigned by cutting the dendrogram at K=2 using `cutree`.

-**Comparison of Clustering Results**
+**3. Comparison of Clustering Results**

-- A crosstabulation was created using the `table` function to compare the cluster assignments from K-means and HAC.
-The comparison revealed a high degree of consistency between the two clustering methods, with only a small number of data points being assigned to different clusters by the two approaches.
+* A crosstabulation was created using the `table` function to compare the cluster assignments from K-means and HAC.
+* **Observation:** The comparison revealed a high degree of consistency between the two clustering methods, with only a small number of data points being assigned to different clusters by the two approaches.

-#### Classification
+### Classification Methods

-**Classification Methods**
+---
 This section details the classification methods applied to the heart disease dataset to predict the presence or absence of heart disease.
 Two algorithms were implemented: k-Nearest Neighbors (kNN) and Decision Trees.

 **1. k-Nearest Neighbors (kNN)**